More about Planswell

 Golf

-One thing Florida does have the most of is golf courses.
-There are over 1,200 in the sunshine state, more than any other in the US.
+There are over 1,200 golf courses in Florida, more than any other state.
 So, if golf is an important consideration when you imagine your retirement, know that you’ll basically always be able to find a course in Florida to play on.

 Water sports